 When you’re playing a quiz you have to keep your mind on what you are doing.
 This means that quizzes do help children concentrate.
 Reading from textbooks often fails to grab our attention.
 The mind wanders and information is not taken in.

 Most children find that quizzes are fun.
 One of our competitors in online learning is IXL and they sum it up beautifully with the words, ‘Practise that feels like play’.
 Of all the online education sites, most make use of quizzes as a way to make learning fun.

 For a list of some great websites to help, take a look at our What are the Different Types of Online Education? article.

-It’s a well-known fact that retrieval aids retention (Roediger, Psychology of Learning and Motivation).
+It’s a well-known fact that retrieval aids retention.
 Reading information as a way of learning does have its uses.
 But reading information and then taking a quiz is much more effective.
 Forcing your brain to retrieve data ensures that it becomes ‘embedded’ for use in the future.
 So, yes, quizzes do help us retain information.